nasa/harmony-regression-tests/config/README.md

-This directory contains the files that describe mappings between a service name and the regression tests that should run based on the name.
+This directory has files containing dictionary mappings of a labels (keys) to a lists of regression tests that run when the label is selected (values)

+The two files describe the environments:
 - `services_tests_config_prod.json` for Production environment
 - `services_tests_config_uat.json` for UAT environment

-Generally the mapping is:
+Generally the mappings are:

- - `key`:  A key from the /service-image-tag endpoint.
+ - `key`:  A Harmony service name directly from the Harmony /service-image-tag endpoint.

- - `value`: A comma separated list of names of regression tests that should be run if the key was triggered either by a change to the service docker image or by a user triggering a workflow_dispatch on the GitHub actions page.
+ - `value`: A comma separated list of regression tests to run.
+These tests, will have a direct dependency on the service, either as the regression for the service or as a regression for a service chain that the service is apart of.

-There are a few additional keys beyond the keys returned from the Harmony service-image-tags endpoint.
+There are a few additional keys/values beyond the keys returned from the Harmony service-image-tags endpoint.

 `"all"` is used to trigger every harmony regression test.
 `"harmony"` - triggers harmony regression test `"nsidc-icesat2"`- triggers nsidc-icesat2 regression test `"sambah"` - triggers samba regression test `"harmony-regression"` - triggers harmony-regression test

 **The important thing to note is that when you are adding a new service to harmony and adding its regression tests.
 You must include a mapping for the